 Delay of employer requirement stirs concern about broader launch of Obama health care overhaul

 WASHINGTON (AP) -- The sudden delay of a major part of President Barack Obama’s historic health care overhaul is raising questions about other potential problems lurking in the homestretch.

 The requirement that many employers provide coverage is just one part of a complex law.
-But its one-year postponement has taken administration allies and adversaries alike by surprise.

 White House officials said Wednesday that the delay was firm and won’t be extended after a year -- and that the overhaul will still be fully implemented by the time Obama leaves office.
 But the officials, who were not authorized to discuss internal deliberations on the record and spoke only on condition of anonymity, wouldn’t rule out delays or tweaks to other provisions.